Originally bred to track raccoons.

 Your dog will drool over this healthy lamb and rice recipe.
 There’s ample calcium for building and keeping strong bones and cartilage, with chondroitin sulfate and glucosamine, clinically proven to help dogs’ joints.
 They’ll love this food, but since it has complete nutrition and lean protein, your Redbone Coonhound may be less likely to overeat and will turn exercise into lean muscle instead.

-Try out Diamond Naturals Light Dry Dog Food with Lean Protein, available on amazon.
+Try out Diamond Naturals Light Dry Dog Food with Lean Protein, available on Chewy and Amazon.

 Redbone Coonhound Maintenance and Grooming